Roof Scuppers 101 • Guide to Roof Scuppers for Non-Roofers

 - Putting New Thru-Wall Scuppers in an Old Parapet Wall

 We’re professional building envelope consultants – roof experts.
 Our clients include homeowners associations, corporate real estate asset managers, property managers, and facility directors.

 As a part of our job, we research and design roof drainage systems for new roof installations and roof replacement projects.

 We have to decide whether to use roof drains, roof scuppers, gutters, or some combination of these.
 We specify scuppers, inspect scuppers, and oversee scupper repairs and scupper maintenance.

 We know roof scuppers pretty well, and we thought we would share some helpful scupper information here on our website.

 What is a Roof Scupper?

 Roof scuppers are occasionally referred to as “scupper drains”, for obvious reasons.
-Scuppers with spouts that project out beyond the wall are known as “roof canales” in the American Southwest, where they are often used for rainwater collection.
+Roof scuppers with spouts that project out beyond the wall are known as “roof canales” in the American Southwest, where they are often used for rainwater collection.

-Where roof sections on the same building are separated by walls, there will often be scuppers in the walls that drain water from one roof section to another.
+Where roof sections on the same building are separated by walls, there will often be scuppers in the walls that allow water to drain from one roof section to another.

 Types of Roof Scuppers